strues/react-universal-boiler/README.md

 **Run:** `yarn start`

 ## Notes
-> Configuring the production vendor assets bundle requires adding your dependencies for the browser to the vendorFiles array within tools/config/config.js
+> Configuring the development DLLs and production vendor assets bundle requires adding your dependencies for the browser to the vendorFiles array within tools/config.js

 ## Resources